Updated: Nov 6, 2020

 What other ways could you improve your accent?

 As I've mentioned before, I believe exposing yourself to the language in a more intense way by listening to podcasts or watching short 10 minute videos is another way to train your brain to notice the sounds more.

 I also believe the listening material you use should be relevant to your job, your interests and your reasons for advancing your use of English.
 The more relevant the listening material, the more you will encounter words, phrases and expressions that are relevant and the quicker you'll improve the pronunciation for the sounds and words that really matter.

 I've made a long list of architectural, urbanism, landscape architecture and communication podcasts so I'm sure you're bound to find something suitable.

 As a teacher, I also believe in sharing and recommending resources that I know are effective and that work.
-Many pronunciation programs exist, but I'm happy to be an affiliate for Esther Bruhl's pronunciation programs at Speak More Clearly.
-You find links to the different accent courses here :
+Many pronunciation programs exist, but I'm happy to be an affiliate for Esther Bruhl's pronunciation programs at Speak More Clearly because students get results.
+You'll find links to the different accent courses here :